Skip to main content

 • Role: node operator validator upper limit

-3. Module runtime management
+3. Module Runtime Management

 Router will also adjust the module's running status during operation.